rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 - [Worker](https://github.com/netboxlabs/orb-agent/blob/develop/docs/backends/worker.md)

 ### :octicons-repo-template-16: **3. `agent.template.yaml`**
-After understanding a bit of the Orb-Agent structure, let's go to a practical example with a simple template that can be used to map the `br-lab` docker network and some devices in it.
+After understanding a bit of the Orb-Agent structure, let's go to a practical example with a simple template that can be used to map the `br-lab` docker network and some devices on it.
 In this file we will use the backends: `network_discovery` and `device_discovery`.

 !!! tip "Tip"
-    Remember: the `Orb-Agent` uses the `agent.yaml` file as a configuration basis. **This file must be generated in your local environment** and, when uploading the container, it needs to be copied into it.
+    Remember: the `Orb-Agent` uses the `agent.yaml` file as a configuration base. **This file must be generated in your local environment** and, when uploading the container, it needs to be copied inside it.

 1. Let's create the `agent.template.yaml` file.
 ```bash
 nano agent.template.yaml
 ```

-2. Now, copy and paste the content into the created file:
+2. Now, copy and paste the content inside the created file:
 ```bash
 orb:
   config_manager: